Hoverla

 Mount Hoverla (Ukrainian and Говерла), at 2061 m, is the highest mountain in Ukraine and part of the Ukrainian Carpathians.
 The mountain is located in the Eastern Beskids, in the Chornohora region.
 The slopes are covered with beech and spruce forests, above which there is a belt of sub-alpine meadows called polonyna in Ukrainian.
 The main spring of the Prut River is on the eastern slope.
-Some sources offer a Hungarian word for a 'snow fortress' as the origin, however this claim lacks logical evidence.
-Hoverla is composed of sandstone.